How to Complete My File

 - Log into your student “My Shasta” account

 - Click on "My Documents START HERE" to view forms requested

 - Complete and Print the requested forms

-- Provide copies of forms to our office, we cannot make copies or return your forms.
+- Provide copies of forms to our office.
+We cannot make copies.
+Submitted forms cannot be returned for any reason.

 Proof of Graduation:

 Submit a copy of your High School Diploma or Final High School transcript showing the graduation date or a copy of your GED or High School Proficiency.
 If this documentation is not on file it may delay your financial aid processing.